Vashanth/Blind_Assist/README.md

  As this approach had to take snaps and deal with Document Object Model(DOM) in js, we had to make a website with js and html, then convert it into Progressive Web app(PWA) and convert the PWA to APK.
 We did not use React Native because it can't deal with DOM elements.

  The Deployed link of PWA : [Link](https://blind-assist.web.app/)
  We can Add to Home Screen and it will get installed as an app too.

+ PWA to APK converter : [Link](https://appmaker.xyz/pwa-to-apk/)